openstack/octavia/doc/source/design/version0.5/component-design.rst

 ----------
 This is the subnet that controllers will use to communicate with amphorae.
-This means that controllers must have connectivity (either layer 2 or routed) to this subnet in order to function, and visa versa.
+This means that controllers must have connectivity (either layer 2 or routed) to this subnet in order to function, and vice versa.
 Since amphorae will be communicating on it, this means the network is not part of the "undercloud."

 **Notes:**